Naga Panchami: Central India

 In Central India, in Nagapur, Maharashtra State snakes have special identity.
 The name of the city is derived from the word Naga which means snake as the place was infested with snakes.
 Nagapur was the homeland of 'Naga' people who embraced Buddhism, supported it with great efforts in its early period, and propagated it throughout India.
 Nagaoba Temple in Mahal is where worship is offered on Naga Panchami day; the temple was found under the neem tree known as “Nagaoba ka vota", under a platform.
 Another important event held on this occasion is an arduous trekking pilgrimage known as Nagadwar Yatra to Pachmarhi.
 On this occasion food prepared as offering to the snake god is cooked in a kadai.

 Naga Chandreshwar Ujjain

 This is a sub temple located in the third floor of Mahakaleshwar Jyotirlinga temple in Ujjain.
 The speciality of this shrine is it is open only one day of the year on Naga Panchami day and remains shut on the rest of the year.
-The murthy of Nagachandreshwar is very unique with Shiva and Parvati seated on ten hooded snake surrounded by Nandhi Ganesha and other murthies.
+The murthy of Nagachandreshwar is unique with Shiva and Parvati seated on ten hooded snake surrounded by Nandhi Ganesha and other murthies.
 It is believed that the great snake Taksha lives here and praying during Naga Panchami rids the devotee of various afflications and doshas such as Naga Dosha, Sarpa Dosha and any form of Doshas.